RandolphG/Weather-V2/README.md

 *An example weather API you can use: https://api.met.no/*

+// API appeared to be recently depreciated so instead I opted to use another Rapid Api repo.

 ## Nice to have

 - Usage of a distributed system for version control (preferably this one).